 Goldfish are not true coldwater fish.
 They are eurythermal meaning they can thrive in a wide range of temperatures.
 Goldfish are very hardy and can tolerate a wide temperature range.
 The higher the temperature is, the higher their metabolism.
 This means more waste production and a higher need for oxygen.
 The warmer the water is the less oxygen it can carry making strong aeration that much more important.

 It is important to remember that although their natural range includes cooler areas, it also includes fully tropical areas as well.
 In addition, fancy goldfish are raised on the exact same farms as all of our tropical fish.
 So they were born and raised in the tropics of Florida, Southeast Asia, etc. Tropical temps are not only nothing new to them, it is the only thing they know until they get to some wholesalers’ tanks and all retailers’ tanks.
 In addition, goldfish have been naturalized all over the world, in areas such as Saudi Arabia and Brazil.
 If these aren’t tropical than nothing is.
-Anyone claiming they are coldwater fish simply has no clue of the reality of goldfish.
-So if anything warmer water will allow them to settle in and get comfortable that much sooner.
+Anyone claiming they are coldwater fish simply has no clue about the reality of goldfish.
+So if anything, warmer water will allow them to settle in and get comfortable that much faster.

 I keep my goldfish tank at the low end of tropical, about 76F.
-This allows them to grow well and be happy, while not turning them in to excessive poop factories like they would be at 82F.
+This allows them to grow well and be happy, while not turning them in to excessive poop factories they would be at 82F.

 There are many options for substrates in the aquarium, but not all are suitable for goldfish.
 It may seem as little more than a decoration to make the tank look better to us, but the substrate can have a huge impact on water quality, fish health, and their well being.